AlexanderShaw/AlexanderShaw.github.io/_posts/2016-12-07-ozymandias.markdown

 layout: post
 title:  "Ozymandias"
 date:   2019-06-09 19:48:12
+author: alexander
 ---

+Here is an example poem to demonstrate the site's layout:

-## Ozymandias - Percy Bysshe Shelley
+## Ozymandias

 I met a traveller from an antique land,
 Who said—“Two vast and trunkless legs of stone